Selected Engineering Projects

 Monitored Portable Thermal Enclosure

-I designed a portable thermal enclosure to maintain temperature-sensitive contents within a defined operating range using controlled heat transfer and internal monitoring.
+This project involved the design of a portable thermal enclosure to maintain temperature-sensitive contents within a defined operating range using controlled heat transfer and internal monitoring.
 The enclosure combined a conductive aluminum internal cavity with an insulating polymer shell to regulate heat flux and extend phase-change melt time.
 The system was instrumented to detect and signal out-of-range conditions.

 Wearable Electromechanical Actuation System